A4ID is the “data controller” for the purposes of the Data Protection Act 1998 (the “Act”).

 Most browsers allow you to reject all cookies, whilst some browsers allow you to reject just third party cookies.
 For example, in Internet Explorer you can refuse all cookies by clicking “Tools”, “Internet Options”, “Privacy”, and selecting “Block all cookies” using the sliding selector.
 Blocking all cookies will, however, have a negative impact upon the usability of many websites.

 |Session cookie||SESS<…>||When required, cookies beginning with ‘SESS’ are used to track an individual’s persistent status, such as whether they are logged in.|

 |Google analytics||_utma _utmb _utmc _utmz||These cookies are used to collect information about how visitors use our site.
 We use the information to compile reports and to help us improve the site.
 The cookies collect information in an anonymous form, including the number of visitors to the site, where visitors have come to the site from and the pages they visited.|

 Please address all your requests and/or queries about our Policy to firstname.lastname@example.org.

-This Policy which governs your use of this Site may be changed from time to time without notice.
-By using this Site, you are deemed to have accepted the terms and conditions contained in the Policy.
+This Policy which governs your use of the Site may be changed from time to time without notice.
+By using the Site, you are deemed to have accepted the terms and conditions contained in the Policy.
 Our use of your Personal Information is subject to the terms and conditions of our Policy in force at the time when we use the information in question.

 A4ID – The Foundry, 17 Oval Way, London, SE11 5RR